 Long before the term “global” came into widespread use, UALR alumna Susan Screeton knew she wanted to “go international.”

-Screeton, a planning and guidance consultant with Fidelity Investments responsible for covering the University of Arkansas System, wanted to set herself apart as she was finishing her business degree at UALR in the mid-1990s.
+Screeton, who is today a planning and guidance consultant with Fidelity Investments responsible for covering the University of Arkansas System, wanted to set herself apart as she was finishing her business degree at UALR in the mid-1990s.

 “Of course, today we know business has gone global, but at the time I thought about an international focus, it was still a novel concept,” she said.